Skip to main content

 The H2 wire stream weight on each HEADERS frame matches: 256 for document, 256 for style, 220 for script, 183 for image, 220 for empty.
 Real Chrome traffic ships this exact mapping.

 Skip Sec-Fetch-Dest and httpcloak's auto-detect sets it for you.
-Top-level navigations get document, XHR / fetch() requests get empty, sub-resource loads (image / script / stylesheet tags) keep whatever value you passed.
-Most sites don't actually check H2 PRIORITY weight per request, but Cloudflare and Akamai do at the H2 / H3 layer.
-Seeing CF challenges that don't show up in a real browser test?
-Priority weight mismatch is a likely culprit.
+Top-level navigations get document, XHR / fetch() requests get empty, and sub-resource loads (image / script / stylesheet tags) keep whatever value you passed.
+Most sites don't check H2 PRIORITY weight per request, but Cloudflare and Akamai do at the H2 / H3 layer.
+CF challenges that don't show up in a real browser test often trace back to a priority weight mismatch.

 Capturing the wire-level frame

-The HTTP header's easy to verify, tls.peet.ws/api/all reflects it.
+The HTTP header is easy to verify since tls.peet.ws/api/all reflects it.
 The H2 PRIORITY frame on the wire takes more work.
 It's piggy-backed inside the HEADERS frame, not a separate frame, and tls.peet.ws doesn't expose it.
-To see the actual wire weight you'll need a Wireshark capture with the TLS keylog file, or one of the H2 fingerprinting test sites like cf.erika.cool that decode and reflect the priority frame.
+Reading the actual wire weight needs a Wireshark capture with the TLS keylog file, or one of the H2 fingerprinting test sites like cf.erika.cool that decode and reflect the priority frame.

 For keylog setup, see TLS Keylog.